Emerald2308/Emerald2308/README.md

 - CI/CD pipelines
 - Automation & Scripting
 - And exploring the intersections of **DevOps + AI**, **ML**, and **Web3**

-🛠️ I'm currently building a full-stack **DevOps-powered portfolio site**, and I write blogs to share real-world lessons, gotchas, and exciting findings from the trenches.

----

-## ✍️ Latest Blog Posts
-> Stay tuned!
-You can check out my blog section [here](https://your-portfolio-link.com/blog) (Replace with your actual link)

 ---

 ## ☕ Let’s Connect!